A great dessert makes your tastebuds tingle. It makes you want to eat it.

 In the case of frozen desserts, your subject might melt before you can get the shot.

 Have an object that is similar in size and colour to your subject to act as a stand-in while you adjust your set and lighting.
 This will ensure that everything is in place when your dessert is camera ready.

 For example, a wad of crumpled up red tissue paper can make a great substitute for your raspberry sorbet.

-Best Light for Photographing Desserts
+3. Set the Light for Photographing Desserts

 Common advice is to shoot food with natural light because it’s “better”.
 This isn’t true.
 Pro food photographers use artificial light all the time and are paid to take awesome images.